Skip to content

 Exercise 3: Returning Multiple Values with struct

-A C++ function can only return one value, but we can bundle multiple values into a struct and return that.
-Define a struct DivResult containing a quotient and a remainder, then write a function divmod that returns both at the same time:
+A C++ function can only return one value, but we can bundle multiple values into a struct and return that instead.
+Define a struct DivResult containing a quotient and a remainder, then write a function divmod that returns both:

 cpp